DWR Groundwater Monitoring

 Private Well Data Analysis

-Under the statewide private well testing program administered by DHHS and local health departments, all new private drinking water wells are sampled by local health departments and analyzed for a standardized list of chemical constituents by the State Laboratory of Public Health in the Department of Health and Human Services.
+Under the statewide private well testing program administered by Department of Health and Human Services (DHHS) and local health departments, all new private drinking water wells are sampled by local health departments and analyzed for a standardized list of chemical constituents by the State Laboratory of Public Health in DHHS.
 In addition to their value to individual well users, these samples are the most abundant source of data on the status groundwater quality across the state.
 Regular, periodic examination of status indicators developed from this dataset provides information on human impacts on groundwater quality, the quality of groundwater consumed by North Carolinians, and potential impacts of groundwater on surface waters.

 Isolated Wetland Study